Liver donor health

 Will you have to change your lifestyle after donating?

-No. However, it is important that all patients who have under gone major abdominal surgery avoid weight gain, smoking and excessive alcohol intake.
-You should be able to lead a normal, healthy life and return to all your normal activities.
+No. However, it is important that all patients who have gone through major abdominal surgery avoid weight gain, smoking and excessive alcohol intake.

 Will donating a liver lobe affect your ability to have children?